dougeby/IntuneDocs/intune/early-edition.md

 If you block personal Android for Work enrollment, only corporate Android devices can enroll as Android for Work.

-When working with the new settings, consider the following:
+When working with the new settings, consider the following issues:

 #### If you have never previously onboarded Android for Work enrollment
 The new Android for Work platform is blocked in the default Device Type Restrictions.
 After you onboard the feature, you can allow devices to enroll with Android for Work.
 To do so, change the default or create a new Device Type Restriction to supersede the default Device Type Restriction.